cptanalatriste/3D-Motion-Planning-Project/WRITE_UP.md

 This plan is composed by a list of waypoints.

 The plan is stored at the attribute `waypoints`.
-Then, by calling `MotionPlanning.send_waypoints()` we trigger takeoff and then waypoint traversal, in the similar fashion as in the Backyard flier project.
+Then, by calling `MotionPlanning.send_waypoints()` we trigger takeoff and then waypoint traversal, in a similar fashion as in the Backyard flier project.
 Once all the waypoints have been reached (within a 1m range as defined in `MotionPlanning.local_position_callback()`) the drone proceed to land and disarm.